So Weird: Season 2

 The second season is darker than the first, playing out over twenty-six episodes compared with the shorter first season with exactly half of this amount.
 Picking up where last season left off, Molly and the band take time off the tour to record an album.
 Fi and friend Candy meet a medium who is proven to be a fraud.
 Ironically, another medium reveals the fake one and assists Fi in contacting her father through music on his old guitar.

 Clu is accepted to and goes off to college, reducing his role and introducing his brother Carey.
 Similar to the previous season, Fi and her gang face another round of legendary creatures including vampires, werewolves, banshees, trolls, sirens and merfolk.
 In a pivotal episode, Fi discovers that her father also investigated supernatural events and that this was exactly what led to his death.
 Upon learning this, Fi feels betrayed by her mother who has been covering up the truth about her father.
 Additionally, Molly is possessed by Bricriu, the same Will o' the Wisp who did the same to Jack in season one.
 Fi uncovers that Will o' the Wisps or other dark powers may have been involved in the incident surrounding her father's death which police had assumed was an accident.
 In this episode Bricriu tried to kill a former firefighter who had been present at Rick's car crash and was aware that Fi's dad had been dead, with no apparent cause, before the car crashed.
 Following this episode, Fi has further contact with her father, as the answer to a troll's question – Faith – was revealed on her computer and a plethora of cell phones.
 Fi briefly time travels to her childhood, when her father was still alive, in episode 13, titled Fountain.

 The season ends with Fi discovering her father's twin sister received encoded messages from him in her sleep.
 Once decoded the messages lead Fi to a rooftop where she is attacked by a three-headed demon and saved by the spirit of her father.
 He left her with a message that the spirit world was angry with her and would try to stop her investigation into the paranormal.
 At long last, now that the mystery around her father's death is solved, Fi is able to have a proper farewell with him.
-Due to a recasting of the main character in the next and final season, many DeLizia fans consider this a fulfilling finale.
+Due to Fi being written out in the next and final season, many DeLizia fans consider this a fulfilling finale.